YOUTH AND THE VOTE

 • From age 16, students can be paid poll workers.

-• LWV and other NGOs support high school registration.
+• LWVDC supports high school registration.

 • On-line National Youth Summit for middle and high school students at DC-based Smithsonian Institution.